jeffgravitywell/dotfiles/help/tmux commands.md

 prefix + h, prefix + j, prefix + k, and prefix + l will switch session windows

 ## RESTORING STATE
-prefix + s will save the current window and contents state to the current session prefix + r will restore a cached session use ta <session ID> to reattach the session prior to restoring cache
+prefix + C-s will save the current window and contents state to the current session prefix + C-r will restore a cached session use ta <session ID> to reattach the session prior to restoring cache

 ## RESIZING WINDOWS